About the Artist

 Being creative is as natural as the air I breathe.
 I was fortunate to have grown up in New York in a very artistic environment.

-During this time I exhibited and curated, in places including, The Elga Wimmer Gallery; Thompson Street Gallery; and The Manhattan Childrens Museum.
+During this time I exhibited and curated, in New York including, The Elga Wimmer Gallery; Thompson Street Gallery; and The Manhattan Childrens Museum.
 I also sat on the Board of "Eyebeam Atelier", a Johnson & Johnson funded Arts Organization.
 At Eyebeam I was instrumental in creating "Digital Daycamp," an after-school digital arts program working in conjunction with New York City Public High Schools.

 When my husbands work took me west to Colorado, I suffered a traumatic brain injury within the first week we arrived in Boulder.
 It wasn't until a year and a half after that incident during recovery that I decided to paint again, full time.
 It took a literal knock on the head to bring me clarity of how precious time is in our lives, and how much I want to create in the time I have left!